2017–18 Sheffield Shield season

-The 2017–18 Sheffield Shield season was the 116th season of the Sheffield Shield, the domestic first-class cricket competition in Australia.
+The 2017–18 Sheffield Shield season was the 116th season of the Sheffield Shield, the Australian domestic first-class cricket competition.
 It started on 26 October 2017 and finished on 27 March 2018.
 The opening round of matches were played as day/night fixtures and the first three rounds of matches took place before the Ashes series.
 Victoria were the defending champions.

 In round two of the competition, Mitchell Starc became the first bowler to take a hat-trick in each innings of a first-class cricket match in Australia.
 He became the second Australian, and the eighth bowler overall, to do so in a first-class match.

 In the final round of fixtures, Tasmania beat the defending champions, Victoria, by 156 runs to advance to their first Sheffield Shield final since the 2012–13 season.
 They faced Queensland at Allan Border Field in Brisbane.
 In the final, Queensland beat Tasmania by nine wickets to win their eighth title and their first since 2012.
 This was also the final season for Doug Bollinger, Ed Cowan, Ben Cutting and Michael Klinger.